Urinary Tract Infection (UTI)

 - painful urination (dysuria)

-Tissue thinning that occurs during menopause affects not only the vaginal tissue but also the urinary tract.
+Tissue thinning that occurs during menopause and the associated decline in oestrogen production affect not only the vaginal tissue but also the urinary tract.
 The lining of the urethra also becomes thinner and less elastic, increasing the likelihood of urinary tract infections and incontinence.
 Loss of bladder control especially when laughing, sneezing or coughing is quite a distressing problem many women face as they enter the menopausal phase.

 - “The solution to pollution is dilution.”
 Ensure that you are adequately hydrated as the body holds onto more metabolic toxins when fluid is insufficient.
 Lack of hydration also alters pH levels and causes opportunistic bacteria overgrowth.